contactgilmore/contactgilmore.github.io/_posts/2025-06-25-GTNY-terraform.md

 ---

+>
+> **Disclaimer:
+> Everything in this blog is written with beginners in mind.
+If you're curious about Site Reliability Engineering and don't know where to start—you're exactly who this is for.
+I'm not here to throw a bunch of jargon at you or assume you already know everything.
+The goal is to keep it clear, practical, and beginner-friendly.
+Whether you're switching roles, just getting started in tech, or exploring SRE for the first time—welcome!
+This is the stuff I wish I had been told.**
+>

+---

 ## What is Terraform?

 Terraform is an open-source tool by HashiCorp for managing infrastructure as code.
 Using its domain-specific language, HCL (HashiCorp Configuration Language), you define what your infrastructure should look like.
 Then Terraform builds it, updates it, and tears it down.